Mause/mause.github.com/cv/resume.1.md

  * Bankwest (Western Australian bank, Commonwealth Bank of Australia subsidiary) | November 21st 2016 - Ongoing
       - Software Engineer
       - Home Buying Division
       - What did you do?
         - NovaPrint API
       - What was the customer impact?
       - Lots more here
       - Champion of Diversity and Inclusion
+        - Unity
+        - Wear it Purple Day Panel?

  * DuckDB Labs | July 2022 - Ongoing
       - Contracting work for Dutch non-profit